adityaprashar01/CaliX/README.md

 Calix is a gamified fitness web app for children that turns short bodyweight workouts into a progression loop that feels closer to a game than a chore.
 It is built for kids who are spending more time on screens than on movement, and for parents who want a safer, more structured way to build healthy habits.

+> **Foundation, not finish line.** Fitness is the starting wedge — the first pillar of a broader child wellness platform.
+Calix is being built to expand into **mental wellness**, starting with an AI-powered mood journal that helps kids express how they feel and gives parents emotional visibility without invading privacy.
+Physical movement today; emotional awareness next.

 ## What Calix is solving

 Kids do not avoid movement because they hate being active.